Vittorio Carelli Collection ETE ‘89

 Designed by Team ELSA—Paris 1988

-"Anything more would be unnecessary, anything less unacceptable."
-This is the maxim of Carelli International's founder and CEO, Vittorio G. Carelli, whose work is characterized by occasional methodical dialogues concerning form, function, technique and materials.
-Under his direct leadership, the Paris-based ELSA team would create clothes that aspire to a kind of perfection that transcends fashion.
+“Anything more would be unnecessary; anything less, unacceptable.”
+This enduring maxim defines the vision of Carelli International's founder and CEO, Vittorio G. Carelli.
+His disciplined approach—marked by deliberate, methodical dialogues on form, function, technique, and materials—has shaped a design philosophy rooted in precision and purpose.
+Under his direct leadership, the Paris-based ELSA team crafted garments that sought not merely to follow fashion, but to transcend it—pursuing a standard of perfection where elegance and forward-thinking design converge.

 A Sense of Permanence